Serverless Risk Assessment

 Obsolete Runtime |

-This lambda function uses an obsolete runtime version.
-AWS support for this lambda runtime has ended.
-The lambda function no longer applies security patches or other updates to the runtime.
-The lambda function does not block invocations of functions that use deprecated runtime versions.
+This Lambda function uses an obsolete runtime version.
+AWS support for this Lambda runtime has ended.
+The Lambda function no longer applies security patches or other updates to the runtime.
+The Lambda function does not block invocations of functions that use deprecated runtime versions.
 Function invocations continue indefinitely after the runtime version reaches the end of support.
 But Check Point strongly recommends that you migrate functions to a supported runtime version. |

 Actions